nhsd-exeter/dos-integration/README.md

 It is recommended that any other documentation related to the aspect of security should be stored in a private workspace.

-### Technology Stack

-What are the technologies and programming languages used to implement the solution

-The current technology stack is:

-- Python (typically latest version) - Main programming language
-- Serverless Framework - Infrastructure as code tool (we use where possible)
-- Terraform - Infrastructure as code tool (we use when infrastructure is not supported by Serverless Framework)

-### Key Architectural Decisions

-Architectural decisions records (ADRs) are stored in `documentation/adr`

 ### Guiding Principles